JobsAbroadApp/Support/README.md

 # User Support
-Please Email at jobsabroadapp@gmail.com to delete you data and account Plese Mention your Name and EmailId
+Please Email at jobsabroadapp@gmail.com to delete you data and account.
+Please Mention your Name and EmailId